zephyrproject-rtos/zephyr/doc/subsystems/sensor.rst

 Getting a reading from a sensor requires two operations.
 First, an application instructs the driver to fetch a sample of all its channels.
 Then, individual channels may be read.
-In the case of channels with multiple axes, all the axes can be read in a single operation by supplying the corresponding :literal:`_ANY` channel type and a buffer of 3 :c:type:`struct sensor_value` objects.
+In the case of channels with multiple axes, they can be read in a single operation by supplying the corresponding :literal:`_XYZ` channel type and a buffer of 3 :c:type:`struct sensor_value` objects.
 This approach ensures consistency of channels between reads and efficiency of communication by issuing a single transaction on the underlying bus.